AmyKawa/Hangerman/Omori Hangerman/readme.txt

 -Click on the top part where the path is, and type 'cmd' -Enter the following command:

-pyinstaller source.py --onefile --icon=omori.ico --noconsole
+pyinstaller source.py --onefile --icon=assets/misc/omori.ico --noconsole

 -If you get an error that states pyinstaller doesn't exist or cannot be found, enter the following: